 5 Best Classic Holiday Books to Read This December

-The Christmas season is the most wonderful time of the year to curl up with hot tea and the classic holiday books.
+The Christmas season is the most wonderful time of the year to curl up with homemade gingerbread latte and the classic holiday books.
 Get cozy, get warm, get hygge, and pick a few Christmas reads that make this holiday season extra special.

 There are ample classic holiday books for adults and children to read this December.
-From short stories to Christmas classics such as The Night Before Christmas and The Polar Express, these holiday books aim to help you rediscover good old traditions of this joyous time.
-Tis the season to be jolly.
+From short stories to Christmas classics, such as The Night Before Christmas and The Polar Express, these holiday books aim to help you rediscover good old traditions of this joyous time.
+Indeed, tis the season to be jolly.

 Be warned though, these classic holiday books are adept at transferring you in space and time.
 Are you ready for the most captivating reading adventures?
 Here are five classic holiday books to read this December.

 One of the best classic holiday books for children, The Polar Express enthralls both the little readers and their parents.
 It brings back the joy and magic of Christmas that you once experienced as a kid.
 This classic story follows the adventure of a young boy who boards a festive, holiday train heading to the North Pole.
 This Christmas Eve becomes the most magical and unforgettable time for the little explorer.
 He gets a chance to see Santa Claus, befriends elves, and learns to believe in the spirit of Christmas.
 The boy continues to cherish the magic of the holiday season even when he grows up.